 July 2009: Judge rules that state can't seek millions in damages because it failed to properly include the Cherokee Nation, which claims water rights in the watershed.

 Sept.
 24, 2009: Federal trial begins in Judge Gregory Frizzell's courtroom.

 Feb.
 18, 2010: Final arguments in chicken poultry case.
 After more than eight years, no decision has been rendered.

 Feb.
-20, 2013: Oklahoma and Arkansas announce joint three-year study of water quality in the Illinois River watershed as a continuance of the 2003 agreement as a “Second Statement of Joint Principals and Actions.”
+20, 2013: Oklahoma and Arkansas announce joint three-year study of water quality in the Illinois River watershed as a continuance of the 2003 agreement as a “Second Statement of Joint Principles and Actions.”
 The Scenic Rivers Joint Study Committee, with three members each from Arkansas and Oklahoma, is established.

 Oct.
 1, 2015: U.S. Environmental Protection Agency makes available for comment a proposed Illinois River Watershed Modeling Program.